Material on this web site copyright © 1995-2006, TelePost, Inc. All rights reserved.

 LP-Remote

-Remote control hardware and software combination.
+Remote control software and hardware combination.

 LP-Remote is a limited run product.
 I keep PCBs and many of the parts on hand, but order things like the LCD and relays as I get orders.
-Contact me for pricing information at larry@telepostinc.com.
+Contact me for pricing information at email.
 The LP-Remote board is available as a kit or assembled.
 Expect about 2 weeks for delivery.

 Back to Home